mike-dunk/orderTakeaway/README.md

 orderTakeaway
 =============

-London Android Group for Beginners Sample App
+London Android Group for Beginners Sample App.

+This repository conatains the requirements and SQL Lite database needed to get started.